bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/e/ExchangeCapacity_3BKPzAHt10s8UrVNVqgpxw/Documentation.md

-Indicate how many simultaneous calls the BTS can handle.
+Indicates how many simultaneous calls the BTS can handle.